EliWuerth/spot-sdk/docs/payload/docker_containers.md

 ### CORE I/O Extensions Configuration

-Extensions are software packages or static files introduced in 3.2 that can be installed or simply uploaded in CORE I/O or Orbit platforms.
+Extensions are software packages or static files introduced in 3.2 that can be installed or simply uploaded in CORE I/O or Scout platforms.

-Configured as software packages, Extensions provide the functionality for external developers to easily install applications onto CORE I/O and Orbit platforms.
+Configured as software packages, Extensions provide the functionality for external developers to easily install applications onto CORE I/O and Scout platforms.
 On the CORE I/O, these software packages can integrate a newly-mounted payload with the Spot API, or not be associated with any payload functionality at all, such as uploading data to an AWS bucket.

-Extensions can also simply be static files that developers need to upload into CORE I/O or Orbit platform.
+Extensions can also simply be static files that developers need to upload into CORE I/O or Scout platform.
 This configuration supports two important use cases:

 1. It allows the developers to split their Extensions into a smaller Extension with the software components that needs to be updated frequently and one or more larger Extensions with static files needed by the Extension with the software component.
 This configuration simplifies the process of updating Extensions by decoupling static large files from the frequently-updatable files and installing them once, or less frequently.
 2. It allows the developers to split their Extensions into a generic software package that is identical for all customers, and separate Extensions with configuration files that are applicable to one of a subset of customers.
 This configuration simplifies the process of installing customer-specific Extensions by maintaining the common part of the package in one Extension and the customer-specific configuration in another Extension.